Test prep · STEP

 • Where are the official resources? +

-STEP is run by Cambridge Assessment Admissions Testing.
-Past papers and mark schemes for STEP 1, 2, 3 are freely available on admissionstesting.org going back many years — substantial practice material.
+STEP is administered by OCR (from 2024 onwards; Cambridge Assessment Admissions Testing wound down its operations and OCR took over delivery).
+Past papers and mark schemes for STEP 1, 2, and 3 are freely available on the OCR website at ocr.org.uk/students/step-mathematics, with substantial archive material going back many years.
 The Cambridge Maths department also publishes useful supporting material and the STEP Support Programme is highly regarded.

 Related